-Family intervention improves mood symptoms in children and adolescents at risk for bipolar disorderMarch 6th, 2013 in Psychology & Psychiatry /
+Family intervention improves mood symptoms in children and adolescents at risk for bipolar disorderMarch 6, 2013 in Medicine & Health / Psychology & Psychiatry

 A study published in the February 2013 issue of the Journal of the American Academy of Child and Adolescent Psychiatry found that children and adolescents with major depression or subthreshold forms of bipolar disorder - and who had at least one first-degree relative with bipolar disorder - responded better to a 12-session family-focused treatment than to a briefer educational treatment.

 A study led by David J. Miklowitz, Ph.D., of the UCLA School of Medicine, and Kiki D. Chang, M.D., of Stanford University School of Medicine, identified 40 youth (average age 12 years) who were at risk for developing bipolar disorder.
 The participants had diagnoses of major depressive disorder, cyclothymic disorder, or bipolar disorder, not otherwise specified (NOS) (brief and recurrent episodes of mania or hypomania that did not meet full diagnostic criteria for bipolar disorder), and had at least one first-degree relative (usually a parent) with bipolar I or II disorder.
 The investigators randomly assigned the 40 participants to family-focused treatment, high-risk version (FFT-HR), consisting of 12 family sessions over 4 months of psychoeducation (learning strategies to manage mood swings), communication skills training, or problem-solving skills training; or 1-2 family informational sessions (educational control, or EC).
 Of the 40 participants, 60% were taking psychiatric medications upon entry, and continued taking recommended medications throughout the study.
 Half of the participants were recruited and treated at the University of Colorado, Boulder, and half at Stanford University.